-Once the document has been assessed by Totally Notary and approved for Apostille processing, mail or drop off the ORIGINAL document, Apostille Order Form and payment to Totally Notary at 205 Main Street, Suite J, Pleasanton, CA 94566.
-Before shipping, please notify Totally Notary by text or email to expect it.
+Once the document has been assessed by Totally Notary and approved for Apostille processing, mail or drop off the ORIGINAL document and Apostille Order Form to Totally Notary at 205 Main Street, Suite J, Pleasanton, CA 94566.
+Payment may be processed over the phone or by PayPal.
+Before shipping your document, please notify Totally Notary by text or email to expect it.

 Processed orders will be available for return shipping or local pick-up within 2 business days of receipt (weekends and holidays excluded).
 Free USPS Priority Mail (2-3 day) is included for return shipping.
 Expedited overnight shipping is available for an additional $10.00.

 Cash, money order, cashier’s check, PayPal, and Major Credit Cards.
 Personal and Business checks will be subject to a 7 business day hold time for clearing of funds.
 For faster processing, please pay by credit card.

 California Apostille by Totally Notary is 100% guaranteed.
 If an Apostille certificate cannot be obtained, the full fee will be refunded.